lowlight-ua/dos-pesos/docs/usage.md

 **(2) On the edge device:**

-Set up the edge device by copying the files in `sln/edge/infra/scripts/out` from the development machine to the edge device and running the scripts over there.
-The edge device can be the development machine or a different machine.
+Instal the Greengrass core: copy the files in `sln/edge/infra/scripts/out/core` from the development machine to the edge device and run the script over there.
+(If the edge device machine is the same as the developer machine, you can run the script in place.)

+**(3) On the development machine:**

+Install the required AWS-provided Greengrass components by running `sln/edge/infra/scripts/components/deploy.sh`.
 Also in this directory:

-* `check_deployment.sh`: Checks the status of the initiated deployment.
+* `check_deployment.sh`: Checks the status of the initiated component deployment.
 After running `setup.sh` you may run this periodically until the deployment has completed.
 * `list.sh`: Lists the installed components, to verify the deployment.

 ## Tearing down the edge device